simonsobs/fg2_awg/201910_hilc_on_201906_mbs/README.md

 ## Configuration

-See the `yaml` files and the follwoing sections.
+See the `yaml` files and the following sections.

 ### Harmonic ILC